Code-Republic-Community/Ultron/Fibonacci_Search_Algorithm/README.md

 The idea is to first find the smallest Fibonacci number that is greater than or equal to the length of the given array.

-This algorithm is implemented with Forward iterators .
+This algorithm is implemented with STL list container and Forward iterators .